DAILY DISCIPLINE #88

 THE WALLS BEGIN TO CRUMBLE: Read Esther 8

-Day 24- King Ahasuerus had supported and endorsed Haman's plot to destroy the Jews and yet now we see a changed heart!
+Day 24- King Xerxes (or Ahasuerus in Hebrew) had supported and endorsed Haman's plot to destroy the Jews and yet now we see a changed heart!

 No matter how high or how thick a wall is around someone's heart God can break through it.